 Read more

 Applying Mindfulness to Benefit Economically Disadvantaged Families: A Randomized Controlled Trial.
-In 2018, a new study was published from Hong Kong.
-Herman Lo et. al. investigated the extent to which mindfulness through the Method Eline Snel within families with socioeconomic problems could have a positive effect on coping with stress and early child development.
-The study, described in English, shows that the intervention can have a positive contribution in reducing the impact of socio-economic problems within families.
+A new study from Hong Kong was published in 2018.
+Herman Lo et. al. investigated the extent to which mindfulness, using the Eline Snel Method, could have a positive effect on coping with stress and the early development of children within families with socio-economic problems.
+The study, described in English, shows that the intervention can make a positive contribution to reducing the impact of socio-economic problems within families.

 Read more

-A study by Linda Cillessen BSc. on the effect of mindfulness meditations in adolescents with asthma, Mindfulness in Adolescents with Asthma.
+A study by Linda Cillessen BSc. on the effect of mindfulness meditation in adolescents with asthma, Mindfulness in Adolescents with Asthma.

 Read more